Chener-Zhang/Operating-System-Project/project 2/Readme.md

 ### works file output redirection
-### The thing cause shell is messup is the execvp and forking part
+### The most challenging part of this shell in parsing. such as [ls] vs [ls ] if the parsing fail, the entire shell crash.